FAQs

 This solution is for companies or sole proprietors that have the ability to integrate their LOS (Loan Origination System) or CRM (Customer Relations Management) system with our platform via our no-code Zapier interface (no coding or development required, performed by either our IT team free of charge or by your own IT team).
 The integration is required in order for our platform to track and recognize when the referring mortgage is approved and funded, so that the referring broker can be paid your chosen basis points at closing, no payment is conducted upfront, only if/when you close the mortgage. -

-Is This For Individual Loan Officers, Brokers, ect. or People Working At Companies?
+Is This For Individual People (Loan Officers, Brokers, ect.) or Companies?

 To Receive Referrals From RE Agents:This solution is for individuals (such as individual brokers or individual loan officers) or entire companies.